OpenBMB/XAgent/README.md

 # 📖 Introduction
-XAgent is a open-source experimental Large Language Model (LLM) driven autonomous agent that can automatically solve various tasks.
+XAgent is an open-source experimental Large Language Model (LLM) driven autonomous agent that can automatically solve various tasks.
 It is designed to be a general-purpose agent that can be applied to a wide range of tasks.
 Currently, XAgent is still in its early stage, and we are working hard to improve it.

 🏆 Our goal is to create a super-intelligent agent that can solve any given task!

 ## 🪢 XAgent
 XAgent is designed with the following features:
-- **Autonomous**: XAgent can automatically solve various tasks without human participation.
+- **Autonomy**: XAgent can automatically solve various tasks without human participation.
 - **Safety**: XAgent is designed to run safely.
 All actions are constrained inside a docker container.
 Run it anyway!
-- **Extensible**: XAgent is designed to be extensible.
-You can easily add new tools to enhance agent's abilities, and even new agents！
+- **Extensibility**: XAgent is designed to be extensible.
+You can easily add new tools to enhance agent's abilities and even new agents！
 - **GUI**: XAgent provides a friendly GUI for users to interact with the agent.
 You can also use the command line interface to interact with the agent.
 - **Cooperation with Human**: XAgent can collaborate with you to tackle tasks.
-It not only has the capability to follow your guidance in solving complex tasks on the go, but also can seek your assistance when it encounters challenges.
+It not only has the capability to follow your guidance in solving complex tasks on the go but also can seek your assistance when it encounters challenges.

 XAgent is composed of three parts:
-- **🤖 Dispatcher** is responsible for dynmically instantiate and dispatching tasks to different agents.
+- **🤖 Dispatcher** is responsible for dynamically instantiating and dispatching tasks to different agents.
 It allows us to add new agents and improve the agents' abilities.
-- **🧐 Planner** is responsible for generate and rectify plans for tasks.
+- **🧐 Planner** is responsible for generating and rectifying plans for tasks.
 It divides a task into subtasks and generates milestones for them, allowing agents to solve tasks step by step.
 - **🦾 Actor** is responsible for conducting actions to achieve goals and finish subtasks.
 The actor utilizes various tools to solve subtasks, and it can also collaborate with human to solve tasks.

 ## 🧰 ToolServer
-ToolServer is the server provide XAgent with powerful and safe tools to solve tasks.
+ToolServer is the server that provides XAgent with powerful and safe tools to solve tasks.
 It is a docker container that provides a safe environment for XAgent to run.
 Currently, ToolServer provides the following tools:
-- **📝 File Editor** provide a text editing tool that can write, read, and modify files.
+- **📝 File Editor** provides a text editing tool that can write, read, and modify files.
-- **📘 Python Notebook** provide a interactive python notebook that can run python code to validate ideas, draw figures, etc.
+- **📘 Python Notebook** provides an interactive Python notebook that can run Python code to validate ideas, draw figures, etc.
-- **🌏 Web Browser** provide a web browser that can search and visit webpages.
+- **🌏 Web Browser** provides a web browser that can search and visit webpages.
-- **🖥️ Shell** provide a bash shell tool that can execute any shell commands, even install programs and host services.
+- **🖥️ Shell** provides a bash shell tool that can execute any shell commands, even install programs and host services.
-- **🧩 Rapid API** provide a tool to retrieve apis from Rapid API and calling them, which provides a wide range of apis for XAgent to use.
+- **🧩 Rapid API** provides a tool to retrieve APIs from Rapid API and call them, which provides a wide range of APIs for XAgent to use.
 See [ToolBench](https://github.com/OpenBMB/ToolBench) to get more information about the Rapid API collections.
-You can also easily add new tools to ToolServer to enhance agent's abilities.
+You can also easily add new tools to ToolServer to enhance XAgent's abilities.

 <div><a id="Quickstart"></a></div>